-While comparing Western to Eastern technology and fighter jets we cannot skip over two widely compared aircrafts: Sukhoi Su-27 “Flanker” and the McDonnell Douglas F-15 “Eagle” (now Boeing F-15 Eagle).
-In the eastern aviation world Sukhoi stands for a legend.
-The Sukhoi design bureau made such successful aircraft as the SU-24 Fencer strike fighter and the SU-27 Flanker, series of air superiority fighters.
-The Sukhoi Su-27 Flanker was the top of Soviet technology at the time of its debut in the mid 80’s.
+While comparing Western to Eastern technology and fighter jets we cannot skip over two widely compared aircraft: Sukhoi Su-27 “Flanker” and the McDonnell Douglas F-15 “Eagle” (now Boeing F-15 Eagle).
+In the eastern aviation, world Sukhoi stands for a legend.
+The Sukhoi design bureau made such successful aircraft as the SU-24 Fencer strike fighter and the SU-27 Flanker series of air superiority fighters.
+The Sukhoi Su-27 Flanker was the top of Soviet technology at the time of its debut in the mid-80’s.
 Large but exceptionally agile, it had powerful engines and a big load of weaponry.
 With the Flanker fighter jet, the Soviet aviation industry made a leap forward in military technology.
 The Su-27 is a really great aircraft and a huge success of Soviet aviation, not only because it holds 27 absolute records.
-It is an exceptionally maneuverable machine, one of the most agile aircrafts ever built.
+It is an exceptionally manoeuvrable machine, one of the most agile aircraft ever built.
 Russians proudly demonstrate it during air shows – the Russian Knights aerobatic team of the Russian Air Force performs with six Su-27.

-Flanker is an extremely nimble aircraft, can be controlled even at very low speeds and high angles of attack.
-A Cobra (Pugachev’s Cobra) – briefly sustained level flight at a 120° angle of attack – is a dramatic and very demanding maneuver usually demonstrated by Su-27 during airshows.
+The Flanker is an extremely nimble aircraft, can be controlled even at very low speeds and high angles of attack.
+A Cobra (Pugachev’s Cobra) – briefly sustained level flight at a 120° angle of attack – is a dramatic and very demanding manoeuvre usually demonstrated by Su-27 during airshows.

 Video: Sukhoi Su-27 Flanker doing Pugachev’s Cobra

-Would you like to try some of those maneuvers sitting in a cockpit?
+Would you like to try some of those manoeuvres sitting in a cockpit?
 Well, it’s still possible on another powerful plane MiG-29 Fulcrum.
 If you are interested click here to get more information.

 – 5 MiG-29 „Fulcrum“